 Convolution Key to explicit boundary handling is a domain decomposition.
 Intuitively, in our approach, instead of running the same filter for every pixel, different filters are run at the boundary.
-In any case, they compute the same feature.
 This is done independently for every convolution kernel in the network.
 For simplicity, we will here explain the idea for a single kernel that computes a single feature.
 The extension to many kernels and features is straightforward.
 Again, for simplicity, we describe the procedure for a 2D convolution, mapping scalar input to scalar output.
 The 3D convolution, mapping higher-dimensional input to scalar output is derived similarly.